 Before we visited Hoi An for the first time a good friend told me all about having clothes made by a local tailor.
-When Matt and I arrived, I was really excited to find a tailor and have some gorgeous new clothes custom made to fit my body.
+When Matt and I arrived, I was really excited to find a tailor and have some gorgeous new clothes custom-made to fit my body.
 This was especially exciting because I have a small waist and shapely hips so I find it hard to get clothes in a size that works for my curves.
-While the experience wasn’t bad, it was definitely different to what I was expecting!
+While the experience wasn’t bad, it was definitely different from what I was expecting!
 To help you decide if it’s worth going to a Hoi An tailor to have clothes made, here’s my guide to everything you need to know about the process…

 How do you choose a good tailor in Hoi An?